lispcoc/SkyrimOutfitSystemSE/README.md

 ### Building the C++ Plugin

 You will use CMake to build this project.
-This project is 64-bit statically linked and uses vcpkg to get some dependencies.
+This project is 64-bit statically linked and uses `vcpkg` to get obtain library dependencies.

 Make sure to activate the x86-64 build tools as as follows:

-    "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsall.bat" x86_amd64
+    "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" x64

 First, create a build folder (anywhere is fine).
 For this example, we will create a folder called `build` inside the root of the project.

+    mkdir build
+    cd build

-`cd` into this build folder.
-Invoke CMake as follows:
+Now invoke CMake as follows:

-    cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=${PATH TO VCPKG TOOLCHAIN} -DVCPKG_TARGET_TRIPLET=x64-windows-static ../
+    cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=${PATH TO VCPKG TOOLCHAIN} -DVCPKG_TARGET_TRIPLET=x64-windows-static -DSKYRIM_VERSION=AE ../

-Note that `${PATH TO VCPKG TOOLCHAIN}` is supposed to be replaced with the path to the `vkpkg` toolchain, and described by the [vcpkg documentation](https://vcpkg.readthedocs.io/en/latest/users/integration/).
+Note that `${PATH TO VCPKG TOOLCHAIN}` is to be replaced with the path to the `vkpkg` toolchain, as described by the [vcpkg documentation](https://vcpkg.io/en/getting-started.html).

 > **NOTE:** This command may fail the first time, saying that "protoc.exe" could not be found.
 If this happens, rerun the cmake command above.

+> **WARNING:** `Ninja` is the only supported generator.
+MSBuild may or may not work.

+Take special note of the `-DSKYRIM_VERSION=AE` option. **This mod uses different DLLs for AE and pre-AE**.
+If you want to build the DLL for AE, use `AE` as shown.
+If you want to build for pre-AE, use `PRE_AE` instead.
+If you plan to contribute changes to this mod, they need to work with both variants.

 Once the project is successfully configured, build it by running

-    ninja -j

- > **NOTE:** `ninja` is the only supported build tool.
-MSBuild may or may not work.
+    cmake --build ./

 In a few moments, you should have `SkyrimOutfitSystemSE.dll` in the `mod_files` folder.